ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 ## Related features

-Here are some other CKEditor 5 features that you can use similarly to the block quote plugin for an all-around paged editing experience:
+Here are some other CKEditor 5 features that you can use similarly to the block quote plugin to structure your text better:

-* The {@link features/indent indentation feature} allows you to control the text position in a similar manner.
+* The {@link features/indent block indentation feature} allows you to set indentation for text blocks such as paragraphs or lists.
-* The {@link features/code-blocks code blocks} allow for insertion of various code listings.
+* The {@link features/code-blocks code block feature} allows for insertion of various code listings.

-## Common API - TODO: check correctness
+## Common API

 The {@link module:block-quote/blockquote~BlockQuote} plugin registers:

-* the UI button component (`'blockQuote'`) implemented by {@link module:block-quote/blockquoteui~BlockQuoteUI block quote UI feature},
+* the `'blockQuote'` UI button component implemented by the {@link module:block-quote/blockquoteui~BlockQuoteUI block quote UI feature},
-* the `'blockQuote'` command implemented by {@link module:block-quote/blockquoteediting~BlockQuoteEditing block quote editing feature}.
+* the `'blockQuote'` command implemented by the {@link module:block-quote/blockquoteediting~BlockQuoteEditing block quote editing feature}.

 The command can be executed using the {@link module:core/editor/editor~Editor#execute `editor.execute()`} method: